 E-waste takes up a substantial amount of space in U.S. landfills, and many electronic devices contain potentially toxic elements harmful to the environment.
 In 2009 alone, 129 million mobile devices were disposed of in the U.S. and just eight percent of these were recycled, according to the EPA.

 The number of mobile devices and other electronics in circulation is growing exponentially due to increased demand and decreasing price tags.
-Luckily, companies like the USPS and MaxBack have made it easier to dispose of e-waste properly while being able to make a few bucks in the process.
+Luckily, industry leaders like the USPS have made it easier to dispose of e-waste properly and conveniently.